 What could be the best definition of vulnerability?
 What makes one feel vulnerable and what could be the possible negative or positive outcome of feeling vulnerable?
-Most of us would probably say vulnerability would lead to shame.
+Most of us would probably say vulnerability will lead to shame.
 But doesn’t vulnerability make us more human?

 While striving to understand vulnerability and why most people (especially men), never want to consider themselves vulnerable, I came across a great speech by Brene Brown.
 In her speech, she tries to analyze vulnerability and why fighting the feeling of vulnerability is generally the cause of distress among individuals.

 To begin with, she talks about her research on shame.
 Generally, shame is that fear of disconnection.
 She went ahead to discuss how vulnerability contributed to this feeling of shame and her statement is as follows:

 “The things I can tell you about shame: It’s universal; we all have it.
 The only people who don’t experience shame have no capacity for human empathy or connection.
 No one wants to talk about it, and the less you talk about it, the more you have it.
 What underpinned this shame, this “I’m not good enough,” — which, we all know that feeling: “I’m not blank enough.
 I’m not thin enough, rich enough, beautiful enough, smart enough, promoted enough.”
 The thing that underpinned this was excruciating vulnerability.
 This idea of, in order for connection to happen, we have to allow ourselves to be seen, really seen.”